bluvoid/Data-Science/Project_5_Tag_Proposal_Engine/README.md

 Tags auto generation, using the Stackexchange database.
 See https://data.stackexchange.com/stackoverflow/query/new
-Simple to use: Type a question related with programming (like Stackoverflow) and it will generate 5 Tags.
+Simple to use: Type a question related with programming (like on Stackoverflow) and it will generate 5 Tags.

 In "Analyse" folder:
 <b> - 20180923_tag_proposal_Part1_NoClean.ipynb:</b>